D. A. Carson

-Donald Arthur Carson (born December 21, 1946) is an evangelical biblical scholar.
+Donald Arthur Carson (born December 21, 1946) is a Canadian evangelical theologian.
 He is a Distinguished Emeritus Professor of New Testament at Trinity Evangelical Divinity School and president and co-founder of the Gospel Coalition.
-He has written or edited about sixty books and currently serves as president of the Evangelical Theological Society.
+He has written or edited about sixty books (or more) and served as president of the Evangelical Theological Society in 2022.

 Carson has been described as doing "the most seminal New Testament work by contemporary evangelicals" and as "one of the last great Renaissance men in evangelical biblical scholarship."
 He has written on a wide range of topics including New Testament, hermeneutics, biblical theology, the Greek New Testament, the use of the Old Testament in the New, and more.

 Early life and education

 He studied at McGill University in sciences and earned a Bachelor of Science in 1967, a Master of Divinity from Heritage College & Seminary in 1970, and a Doctor of Philosophy in New Testament from the University of Cambridge in 1975.